-SAS doctors are staff grade, associate specialist and specialty doctors.
+SAS doctors are specialist, associate specialist and specialty doctors.
 They are typically four years post-qualification with at least two years in a given specialty and spend most of their time working in the NHS.

 SAS doctors are represented at the BMA by a main committee, the UK SAS doctors committee, plus three national committees – for Scotland, Wales and Northern Ireland.